Shakur Stevenson: Super lightweight

+Stevenson vs. Lopez

-On September 1, 2025, it was reported that Stevenson had agreed terms to move up in weight and challenge WBO super lightweight champion Teofimo Lopez (22-1,13 KOs) in January 2026.
+On September 1, 2025, it was reported that Stevenson had agreed terms to move up in weight and challenge WBO super lightweight champion Teofimo Lopez (22–1,13 KOs) in January 2026.
 Both boxers had actively engaged on social media and shown interest in the fight.
 The fight was expected to be part of a Premier Boxing Champions card and backed by Turki Alalshikh.
 Both expressed excitement for the matchup during the Crawford-Álvarez fight in Las Vegas.
 Stevenson was aiming to capture a fourth division title.
 While the Barclays Center in Brooklyn was the likely venue for the bout, it was stated that Stevenson’s camp preferred Madison Square Garden to avoid Lopez's hometown advantage.
 On November 5, it was reported that negotiations were advancing positively regarding the fight.
 A potential date was identified as January 31, which would strategically place the event between the NFL conference championship games and the Super Bowl, potentially increasing its visibility and viewership.
+On December 1, the fight was announced to take place on January 31 in New York, as part of "The Ring VI," exclusively on DAZN.
+The fight would see Lopez defending his WBO and Ring Magazine junior welterweight title.
+Stevenson was aiming to become a four-division champion.
+On December 9, Madison Square Garden was confirmed as the venue.
+Stevenson admitted that their styles may pose difficulties for one another, and stated that execution will be crucial on fight night.
+He said, “He’s not going to win coming forward.
+He’s going to try and sit back and bring me to him.
+That style is something he is going to try to make me do.
+I do the same thing.
+So we are kind of similar in style."
+Stevenson was a heavy –350 favourite while Lopez was entering as a +250 underdog.
+According to Lopez, there was no rematch clause in the contract.

+Zuffa Boxing

+On July 9, 2026, it was announced that Stevenson had signed with Zuffa Boxing.
+Stevenson said, "With Zuffa Boxing, I’m going to go after the biggest fights in the sport and I will become the number one pound-for-pound fighter in the world."
+Dana White regarded Stevenson as, "one of the best pound-for-pound fighters in the world."
+The move prompted debate over whether Zuffa’s promotional model could complicate potential bouts with fighters such as Gervonta Davis and Devin Haney, although Stevenson stated that his intention was to secure the biggest available matchups.